 - Download Endless RPG on Android devices from the Google Play store.

 - Download Endless RPG for Mac OS

 Endless RPG supports both 1st edition Pathfinder and DnD 5e.
 You can even customize the monster manuals used for populating the dungeon.

 Rolling your random dungeons on the fly is still a great way to do it.
 Creating a random dungeon by rolling on the tables in the DM Guide’s appendix can take a little getting used to, but it provides a really unique bonus: you never really know what is around the next corner.

 An alternative to rolling completely random dungeons is to use premade maps and have one person in the group play the pseudo-DM by placing monsters and treasures.
 The tables at the back of the DM guide can help out with this as well.
 That person then allows the other players to guide where the party goes on the map without offering suggestions or hints.

-The Battle Map provided with the app can help with tactics, but it can also be fun to use miniatures on a table.
 Before beginning combat, try to come up with a basic strategy for how the character or party is going to handle the combat.
 But instead of jumping right into the dice rolls, do the same thing for the other side.
 How would they fight your party?
 If it’s a bunch of goblins, they’ll probably just charge right in with the most basic tactics, gnolls might be more clever, demons might be exceedingly clever, etc.

 Remember, the threat of death is what makes the game so good, so be fair.
 Also, don’t be afraid to use the dice for more than just standard dice rolls.
 If you are fighting a spell caster, come up with a percentage chance of them casting a spell or roll a dice to see which spell they cast.
 Is that goblin taking a beat down?
 Roll to see if they decide to flee!